hashicorp/packer/website/source/docs/provisioners/shell.html.markdown

 ---
 layout: "docs"
 page_title: "Shell Provisioner"
+description: |-
+  The shell Packer provisioner provisions machines built by Packer using shell scripts.
+Shell provisioning is the easiest way to get software installed and configured on a machine.
 ---

 # Shell Provisioner

 Type: `shell`

-The shell provisioner provisions machines built by Packer using shell scripts.
+The shell Packer provisioner provisions machines built by Packer using shell scripts.
 Shell provisioning is the easiest way to get software installed and configured on a machine.